 The was a fantastic 3 course Catalan meal for less than $20.
 We shared an early last meal in Peru here before our flight home.
 The place had been busy when we passed it the night before, but since it was early it was empty.
 We were trying interpret the menu and having a lot of trouble since it use a lot of fancy food words that we weren’t familiar with in our basic Spanish skills.
 The waitress had her mother come out and they graciously fully explained every item on the menu, including details of where the dishes comes from that weren’t on paper.
 The waitress was excellent throughout the meal, giving us space, but timing each dish to come out just as the other was cleared away.

 We ordered a three course meal for 40 soles (about $14) and a glass of wine of 16 soles (about $5).
 They also had a two course option for 35 soles.
 The menu changes daily.
-We had an egg dish with smoked salmon adn capers for a starter.
+We had an egg dish with smoked salmon and capers for a starter.
 It was good but not special.
 Our main was pork cutlet and roasted potatoes with a white wine and pepper sauce.
 This looks simple, but the flavors were incredible.
 We couldn’t get enough to the spicy, creamy sauce.
 The cheese cake for dessert was a perfect crescendo to the meal.
 The cheese cake was very rich and the berry compote was just berries, nothing artificially sweet.
 The acidity and tanginess of the berries was perfect.
 I’m a big cheesecake fan and this was the best I’ve had in my life.

 They accepted credit card without issue and we left a nice tip on our card, but were very sad to see that it was never added to the bill.
 We wish we could go back and give it to them since everyone there was wonderful.